Join more than 100,000 pleasure seekers who visit Melbourne to celebrate Australia’s most famous horse racing carnival.

 The festivities attract more than 100,000 racing fans to the city, and virtually every bar, restaurant, cafe, shop and department store gets into the swing with a Cup-inspired event.
-Cup culture is so ingrained that the entire state enjoys a government-declared public holiday on Melbourne Cup Day.
+Cup culture is so ingrained that the entire state of Victoria enjoys a government-declared public holiday on Melbourne Cup Day.

 How to get there

 International flights arrive direct to Melbourne Airport from many global hubs.
-From the airport it's an easy 20 minute taxi to the Flemington racecourse.
+From the airport it's an easy 20-minute taxi to the Flemington racecourse.
 Nothing is more Melbourne than a tram trip, so if you're travelling from the city, jump on tram 57, which has stops at both Flinders and Elizabeth st, and drops you right out the front of the racecourse.

 Head to Flemington Racecourse

 The epicentre of the action is Flemington Racecourse, the most famous in Australia and home of the Victorian Racing Club.
 It was here that the first Melbourne Cup was held in 1861.
-Today, the 2.3-kilometre (1.4 mile) track continues to play host to this famous race, although capacity has swelled to accommodate the 120,000-strong crowds.
+Today, the 2.3-kilometre (1.4-mile) track continues to play host to this famous race, although capacity has swelled to accommodate the 120,000-strong crowds.
 The racecourse is also home to several different precincts, each with their own atmosphere, including The Parade Lounge, The Makybe Diva Marquee, The Skyline, The Rose Room, The Precinct and The Perch, The Birdcage, The Furphy Deck and The Park.
 To plan your day and find your way around the course, download the Flemington Raceday Guide mobile app.

 Watch the Melbourne Cup Parade